SSoelvsten/adiar/FUTURE_WORK.md

 `adiar::node` struct to be of variable size such that they can describe the _Multi-valued Decision Diagram_ (MDD) of [[Kam98](#references)].
 Alternatively, one can create the "union" of `adiar::uid_t` and `adiar::ptr_t` such that consecutive (64-bit) elements describe a single node.

 Another approach for MDDs would be to look into recreating the _List Decision Diagrams_ of [[Dijk16](#references)] to keep the decision diagram binary.

-### Free Boolean Decision Diagrams
+### Quantum Multiple-valued Decision Diagrams
-One can remove the restriction of ordering the decision diagram to then potentially compress the data structure even more.
-These Free Binary Decision Diagrams (FBDD) of [[Gergov94](#references)] may also be possible to implement in the setting of Time-forward processing used here.
+Assuming Adiar's supports [MDDs](#multi-valued-decision-diagrams), then one can add support for _Quantum Multiple-valued Decision Diagram_ (QMDD) [[Miller06](#references)].
+Alternatively, if Adiar's nodes are changed such their out-degree is a template parameter then one can do without all the headache that MDDs may bring.

+The main addition is to annotate each arc with a complex number (i.e. two doubles) and then incorporate the logic within Adiar's algorithm templates.

-### Shared Decision Diagrams
+## Shared Decision Diagrams

 **NOTE:** This is best done in a completely new repository, where some files (e.g. `data.*`, `tuple.*`, `levelized_priority_queue.*`) are moved over.